zlatanvasovic/hackwork/README.md

 ### Helpers

-Hackwork has some basic helpers, e.g. to configure HTTP, or make layout.
+Hackwork has some helpers, e.g. to configure HTTP, or make layout.

 ## Layouts